-The Antarctica Experience A fully immersive VR adventure Opens September!
-WA Maritime Museum Few are fortunate enough to travel to Antarctica.
+The Antarctica Experience A fully immersive experience Sat 1 Sep 2018 – Sun 14 Oct 2018 Virtual Reality Adventure WA Maritime Museum Few are fortunate enough to travel to Antarctica.
 Even fewer experience what it is like to live there.
 That's all about to change.
-In this interactive documentary, we put you in the driver's seat to run your own day in the life of an Antarctic explorer.
+In this cutting edge VR documentary, you will spend a day in the life of an Antarctic explorer.
 You will see first-hand the work that goes into understanding climate change, managing eco-systems, researching sustainability and conserving wildlife.
-Together with tradespeople, aviation teams, doctors, chefs, communication operators and technology experts, you will experience what it’s like to live in one of the remotest places on the planet.
-Along the way you may: Accompany the research team on an imperative, risky expedition.
-Travel to the resident penguin colony to see the new chicks.
-Jump in a zodiac to discover marine life and take in the incredible sights.
-Explore basecamp and take on the duties that go into surviving the harsh Antarctic conditions.
-With 360-degree camera control, interactive guided tours and stunning high quality vision, we welcome you to your Antarctica Experience.
+Together with the crew at Davis Station, you will experience what it’s like to live in one of the remotest places on the planet.
+Along the way you will: Accompany a Glacionaut in their field research to Sorsdal glacier.
+Jump in a zodiac to discover the resident penguin colony and see the new chicks.
+Explore Davis Station and logistics that go into surviving the harsh Antarctic conditions.
+Take off in the helicopter to see the spectacular views and learn about ice core science.
+With 360-degree camera control and stunning high quality vision, we welcome you to your immersive Antarctic Experience.
 This groundbreaking VR adventure will launch exclusively at the WA Maritime Museum this September.
-Tickets coming soon.
+Tickets on sale soon.
 Keep up to date with the crew by following @theantarcticaexperience The Antarctica Experience Caption: Mount Herschel - Cape Hallet, Antarctica Image courtesy Trodel via VisualHunt - CC BY-SA Getting Here Address WA Maritime Museum Victoria Quay, Fremantle, Western Australia, 6160, Australia Phone 1300 134 081 By Train The WA Maritime Museum is located within walking distance of Fremantle Station visit the Transperth website for timetables.
 By Bus The WA Maritime Museum is serviced by the free Fremantle Cat Service, at stop 24.
 Visit the Transperth website for timetables and details.
 By Car Paid parking is available in the City of Fremantle car park just outside the WA Shipwrecks Museum.
 Additional paid parking is available in the Wilsons car park at the WA Maritime Museum, Victoria Quay which is a short walk from the WA Shipwrecks Museum.
 By Ferry Captain Cook Cruises offer a range of ferry services from Perth which stop nearby at B-Shed ferry terminal.
 Accessibility Comprehensive accessibility information about the WA Maritime Museum can be found on the Access WA website.
 View the discussion thread.